Fisheries Accounting: Integrating Stock Assessment

 Stock assessment methods

-The data tier of the stock assessment has direct implications for which accounting entries are feasible.
-Data-rich assessments can support full physical and monetary asset accounts with absolute biomass estimates, detailed flow decompositions, and net present value calculations.
-Data-moderate assessments may support physical accounts with relative biomass indices and approximate flow estimates, but monetary valuation requires additional assumptions.
-Data-poor assessments can support only qualitative sustainability classifications (underfished, fully fished, overfished) and trend indicators, sufficient for SDG 14.4.1 reporting but not for complete asset accounts.
-Compilers should document the data tier for each stock and apply quality flags accordingly, following TG-0.7 Quality Assurance.
+The SEEA AFF acknowledges that a complete physical asset account "is most likely not possible under current circumstances" and that a more qualitative assessment using "various biological and bioeconomic models and catch statistics" may be appropriate[15].
+Data-rich assessments can support full physical and monetary asset accounts; data-moderate assessments may support physical accounts but monetary valuation requires additional assumptions; data-poor assessments can support only qualitative sustainability classifications, sufficient for SDG 14.4.1 reporting but not for complete asset accounts.
+Document the data tier for each stock and apply quality flags accordingly, following TG-0.7 Quality Assurance.

 3.2 Asset Account Integration